 Regardless of their shape or style, windows that are near your ceiling can be difficult to treat.
 Usually, the window tops are out of arm’s reach, and breaking out a stepladder every day can be a hassle.
 So Detroit homeowners with high ceiling windows should go with a window treatment that can either stay in a fixed position, or operate remotely.
 It wouldn’t hurt if that window treatment was also able to effectively block light from pouring in.

 The Sunburst recommendationfor tall & high ceiling windows: Automated shades or plantation shutters.
 Automated shades can open and close with the quick push of a button, without any hassle.
 Alternatively, with plantation shutters many homeowners opt to tilt the louvers to a single perfect position, and rarely if ever adjust the louvers afterward.
 Both choices tackle the biggest challenge of high ceiling windows!

-Eyebrow windows are the curved windows that are often positioned above other, standard rectangular windows.
-Due to their location and unique shape, eyebrow windows come with challenges that few other windows do when it comes to picking your perfect window treatment.
+Eyebrow windows are those curved windows that are often positioned above other, standard rectangular windows.
+As a result of their location and unique shape, eyebrow windows come with challenges that few other windows do when it comes to picking your perfect window treatment.

 Casement windows are unlike other windows.
 Casements have a hinge on a side, and open and close by swinging in and out, sometimes via crank or lever.
 Since they have a unique opening mechanism, casement windows need a window treatment that won’t impede its use but can still offer privacy and stylish looks.
 So what do you choose for casement windows in Detroit?